Steven Kleiman: Contributions

 Kleiman is known for his work in algebraic geometry and commutative algebra.
 He has made seminal contributions in motivic cohomology, moduli theory, intersection theory and enumerative geometry.
-A 2002 study of 891 academic collaborations in enumerative geometry and intersection theory covered by Mathematical Reviews found that he was not only the most prolific author in those areas, but also the one with the most collaborative ties, and the most central author of the field in terms of closeness centrality; the study's authors proposed to name the collaboration graph of the field in his honor.

 Awards and honors

 In 1989 the University of Copenhagen awarded him an honorary doctorate and in May 2002 the Norwegian Academy of Science and Letters hosted a conference in honor of his 60th birthday and elected him as a foreign member.
 In 1992 Kleiman was elected foreign member of the Royal Danish Academy of Sciences and Letters.

 In 2012 he became a fellow of the American Mathematical Society.
 He was an invited speaker at the International Congress of Mathematics at Nice in 1970.